 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about topical corticosteroids.
 It tells you what they are, how they work, how they are used to treat skin conditions, and where you can find out more about them.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What are topical corticosteroids and how do they work?